Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 - plural: xa

 Indefinite specific (in the singular only; no plural exists)
-- singular: same as indefinite plural
+- singular: same as indefinite plural (xa)

 When are articles used?
 They optional and not necessarily used in common speech, except when a special distinction is needed.